eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Prerequisites

 - Java version 11 or higher with the PATH variable correctly configured.
 For more information, see the [Java documentation](https://www.java.com/en/download/help/path.xml).
-- To enable syntax coloring, a third-party COBOL extension is required.
-The Che4z basic stack and Code4z pack both contain Bitlang, which fulfils this requirement.
 - To enable automatic copybook retrieval, the following are required:
     - Configured TSO/E address space services, z/OS data set and file REST interface, and z/OS jobs REST interface.
 For more information, see [z/OS Requirements](https://docs.zowe.org/stable/user-guide/systemrequirements-zosmf.html#z-os-requirements).
     - [Zowe CLI z/OSMF profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) with credentials.